sebastian-colomar/protech/upgrade/oc-adm/docs/03-upgrade.md

   ```
 3.2.
 Validate that the ImageContentSourcePolicy has been rendered into a MachineConfig and successfully rolled out to all nodes before proceeding:

+> WARNING
+>
+> THIS STEP IS VERY IMPORTANT
+>
+> IF ANY NODES WERE NOT UPDATED WITH THE CORRECT IMAGECONTENTSOURCEPOLICY BEFORE STARTING THE UPGRADE, THE CLUSTER MAY BECOME UNSTABLE OR BROKEN.

    ```
    for n in $(oc get nodes -o name); do echo "== $n =="; oc debug "$n" -q -- chroot /host grep -r "${MIRROR_OCP_REPOSITORY}" /etc/containers || echo "Not found"; done